Moduli of cubic surfaces and their anticanonical divisors: Introduction

 \section{Introduction}

-The moduli space of (marked) cubic surfaces is a classic space in algebraic geometry.
+The moduli space of cubic surfaces is a classic space in algebraic geometry.
 Indeed, its GIT compactification was first described by Hilbert in 1893 \cite{hilbert}, and several alternative compactifications have followed it (see \cite{ishii1982moduli,naruki1982cross,hacking2009stable}).
 In this article, we enrich this moduli problem by parametrizing pairs $(S,D)$ where $S \subset \PP^3$ is a cubic surface, and $D \in |-K_S|$ is an anticanonical divisor.
 There are several motivations for our construction.
 Firstly, it was recently established that the GIT compactification of cubic surfaces corresponds to the moduli space of $K$-stable del Pezzo surfaces of degree three \cite{Odaka-Spotti-Sun}.
-The concept of $K$-stability has a natural generalization to log-K-stability for pairs, and our GIT quotients are the natural candidates for compactifications of log K-stable pairs of cubic surfaces and their anticanonical divisors.
-Therefore, our description is a first step toward a generalization of \cite{Odaka-Spotti-Sun}.
+The concept of $K$-stability has a natural generalization to log-K-stability for pairs, and our GIT quotients are natural candidates to construct compactifications of log K-stable pairs of cubic surfaces and their anticanonical divisors.
+Therefore, our description is a first step toward a generalization of \cite{Odaka-Spotti-Sun} to the log setting, an approach considered in the sequel to this article \cite{gallardo-margar-spotti}.
 Secondly, a precise description of the GIT of cubic surfaces is important for describing the complex hyperbolic geometry of the moduli of cubic surfaces, and constructing new examples of ball quotients (see \cite{allcock2002complex}).
-We expect similar applications for our GIT quotients.
+More specifically, Laza et al. \cite{Laza-Pearlstein-Zheng} predicted a Hodge theoretical compactification of the moduli space of pairs $(S,D)$ via a particular loci within the moduli space of cubic fourfolds.
+One may expect that such uniformization coincides with one of the compactifications of the moduli space of pairs $(S,D)$ that we obtain in this article.
+Finally, our compactifications explore the setting of variations of GIT quotients for log pairs for which few examples exists (see \cite{laza2009deformations} and \cite[Theorem 11.2]{dolgachev}).